hds-safdari/DynACD/README.md

 'Dyn_ACD_wtemp.py' contains the latest version of the algorithm.

 "The notebook titled 'Dyn_ACD_Inf_debug-wtemp.ipynb' could be used to debug  the algorithm."

+'Dyn_ACD_gm.py' contains the latest version of the algorithm for generating benchmark synthetic data.

+"The notebook titled 'Dyn_ACD_Gm_debug.ipynb' could be used to debug  the generative algorithm."

 - `data/input` : Contains an example of  network having an intrinsic community structure and  given anomaly coefficients, and some example files to initialize the latent variables.
 They are synthetic data.
 - `data/output` : Contains some results to test the code.